A Framework for Robust Lossy Compression of Heavy-Tailed Sources: Abstract

 \section{Abstract}

 We study the rate-distortion problem for both scalar and vector memoryless heavy-tailed $\alpha$-stable sources ($0 < \alpha < 2$).
-Using a recently defined notion of ``strength" as a power measure, we derive the rate-distortion function for $\alpha$-stable sources subject to a constraint on the strength of the error, and show it to be logarithmic in the strength-to-distortion ratio.
-We showcase how our framework paves the way to finding optimal quantizers for $\alpha$-stable sources and more generally to heavy-tailed ones.
-In addition, we study high-rate scalar quantizers and show that uniform ones are asymptotically optimal under the strength measure.
+Using a recently defined notion of ``strength" as a power measure, we derive the rate-distortion function for $\alpha$-stable sources subject to a constraint on the strength of the error and show it to be logarithmic in the strength-to-distortion ratio.
+We show how our framework paves the way for finding optimal quantizers for $\alpha$-stable sources and other general heavy-tailed ones.
+In addition, we study high-rate scalar quantizers and show that uniform ones are asymptotically optimal under the error-strength distortion measure.
 We compare uniform Gaussian and Cauchy quantizers and show that more representation points for the Cauchy source are required to guarantee the same quantization quality.
-Our findings generalize the well-known rate-distortion and quantization results of Gaussian sources ($\alpha = 2$) under a quadratic distortion measure.
+Our findings generalize the well-known results of rate-distortion and quantization of Gaussian sources ($\alpha = 2$) under a quadratic distortion measure.